Mr-HaleYa/MWS-Hardware/3D_models/README.md

 ### Solar_Mount_Bracket_2.stl

-Autumn solar panel mount bracket.
+Bottom solar panel mount bracket.
 Made to be mounted to a 2-inch Pole a 2 3/8 inch U bolt
 - 50% infill / 3D honeycomb / 55° support